Applications are now invited for the Extend Leadership Programme 2013-14

 Navigator is a new initiative designed to support professional development for artists working in participatory settings

-engage Cymru's award-winning projects in the visual arts and health
+Engage Cymru's award-winning projects in the visual arts and health

-engage Cymru action research projects working in partnership with galleries, artists, care homes and older people
+Engage Cymru action research projects working in partnership with galleries, artists, care homes and older people

 Watch this Space (2004-2011) was a funded professional development programme for galleries, teachers, artists and gallery educators in England